stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-An unsupported command is delegated to an error handler which is a simple line consumer:
+Unsupported commands are handed off to an error handler which by default silently consumes the line:

 ```java
 private Consumer<String> handler = line -> {};